iluvgirlswithglasses/terminal-pokemon/doc/report.md

 ## 6.6.
 Audio

-(tmp) Emits sounds in fixed frequencies and durations.
+This module consists of only one file: "audio-player.h", which uses the Windows API header `<windows.h>` to emit sounds in fixed frequencies and durations.

 ## 6.7.
 Settings

-(tmp) Determines console resolution, quantity of difficulty levels and stages, as well as other constant values.
+This module consists of 2 files: "param.h" and "lvl-info.h"

+"param.h" defines the console resolution and might have been defined more constants if the project needed expansion.

+"lvl-info.h" defines constants that declare available difficulty levels and game stages.

 ## 6.8.
 Renderer

+This module consists of 2 header files: "color.h" and "renderer.h"

+"color.h" defines available colors and functions to control the foreground/background color of the program's output.
+These functions achieve this by printing specific formatting commands to the console.
+The source for the formatting commands is cited at *Chapter 5 - References*.

-(tmp) This module provides a grid for other modules to draw on, and then it prints that grid onto the console.
+"renderer.h" provides a grid called a **"map"** for other modules to draw on, and then it prints **the map** onto the console.
+This header file also provides other grids, where each cell of these grids defines an attribute of its corresponding cell in **the map**.
+Such attributes are foreground color, background color, and font thickness.

-(tmp) Also supports printing with background color and foreground color.
+By design, while the game is running, only the *Renderer Module* and the *STDIO Control Module* have the privilege to print characters on the console.
+For a console game that use no game development library, this design makes the project fundamentally easy to be controlled as it clearly seperates the frontend from the backend.

 ## 6.9.
 Rendering Modules